jeroeningen/advidi_test/README.md

 * The visitor should not see the same banner again until he has seen all other banners in that campaign.
 * In the back­end, you should also allow the user to “weight” banners (set ratios, see above) within a campaign._

+##IMPORTANT NOTE
+HIER VERDER
+When trying to view an image, heroku wants to download it.
+Because of a major issue with Amazon S3 Webservices when using Heroku in practice this application is not ready for production.
+Please see the section 'Deploying to Heroku' under 'Additional notes' and the section 'Bugs' for futher information.

 ##Foreword
 Please note that this README is written for reviewing purposes.
 In the first place, this README is not written for people who just wants to use this application.